Skip to Content

 Nafplio is one of Greece’s hottest tourist destinations.
 You can get here by car, bus, or plane, but it will take a little bit of work.
 The easiest airport with access to Nafplio is Athens International Airport.
 There are three ways to get to Nafplio from Athens:

-- Nafplio by car: My favorite way to get around is by car.
+2. Nafplio by car: My favorite way to get around is by car.
 Roadtripping offers the freedom to stop anywhere that your heart desires, whether it’s for a snack, a bathroom break, or to check out an ancient Roman bridge.
-We rented a van from the Athens airport that could hold the six of us and set our sites on a mainland driving tour.
+We rented a van from the Athens airport that could hold the six of us and set our sights on a mainland driving tour.
 Just remember, Nafplio is a very walkable city.
 You’ll want to leave your vehicle on the outskirts and get around the city on foot.

 Where To Stay in Nafplio

 My family shacked up at Leto Nuevo, a beautiful, historic hotel overlooking the city’s rooftops.
 It was great.
-There was a fantastic buffet breakfast filled with traditional Greek snacks along with some comfort food for the kids.
+There was a fantastic buffet breakfast filled with traditional Greek snacks, along with some comfort food for the kids.
 The rooms were comfortable, and everything in Nafplio was easily walkable.

 But if you’re visiting during the peak of the tourist season, things book up fast, and options are important.
 Here are a few other accommodations that we considered.